Posted in Faith, Family

 This woman’s concern was that the Lord wouldn’t need her anymore because she had gotten a divorce and was broken.
 She was scared because she thought she would be viewed as a failure for not staying married.
 Again, my curiosity was piqued!
 I had been questioning the same things in my own heart!

 The pastor was bothered as he sat with her and heard her pain.
 He said that he started thinking about how HE could help women who were/are going through divorces, but how he was limited (he was happily married and had never experienced divorce).
-As the proverbial light bulb went on above his head, he said he suddenly realized that God allows us to go through certain things, so we can take our pain and use the redemption process to prove God’s love in our painful stories.
-This woman would be able to reach another divorcee much more than he would!!
+As the proverbial light bulb went on above his head, he said he suddenly realized that sometimes God allows us to go through things so we can help others later.
+He could help this woman, but this divorcee would be able to reach other divorcees much more than he would!!

 I cried in my car for at least twenty minutes in the middle of a Dunkin’ Donuts parking lot.
 In my heart, I had recently been wrestling with “being okay” in the presence of God, since I had chosen to leave my husband.
 I was scared about standing in front of God, knowing He discouraged divorce.
 I justified my action of leaving because there was no growth, no desire to grow emotionally together or with Christ, and I had felt so alone.
+I had felt so abandoned in my marriage.
 I was pretty sure God had written me off, and I was uncertain of my spiritual future.

 However, after hearing this message on the radio, I was determined to find this church, listen to this pastor, re-establish my relationship with Jesus (I was a previous convert who had fallen away and embraced disobedience), and see how God could use me.
 My life was not over!

 I’ve grown immensely in relationships since my divorce.
-I’ve also allowed Christ to heal my heart where human failing had torn it in half.
-I’ve mentored other people with my story and I’ve stepped out in faith into a ministry that forces me to speak in front of other people about the life-changing life of Jesus.
+I’ve also allowed Christ to heal my heart, where human failure had torn it in two.
+I’ve mentored others with my story, and I’ve stepped out in faith to lead a ministry that requires me to speak in front of others about the life-changing impact of Jesus’ life.

-I mentor to the young women housed at the Lorain County Detention Home in Elyria and it’s been such a fun journey for me to express my faith and it’s also a great stepping stone to see the faces of the hopeful.
+I currently mentor the young women housed at the Lorain County Detention Home in Elyria, Ohio, and it’s been such a fun journey for me to express my faith.
 God can use wounded healers to help heal others.
-If you’ve experienced something that was painful and scary, question it.
+If you’ve experienced something painful and scary, question it.
 Talk with God about it.
 Ask the hard questions, and read the Bible.
-Scripture reaffirmed me in places I was definitely spiritually void.
+Scripture reaffirmed me in places where I was definitely spiritually void.
 I learned of Christ’s love and forgiveness in a new way since my divorce, and I firmly believe God can use all of us, especially those of us who have walked dark paths.
-His redemption is real and His love neverending.
+His redemption is real, and His love is never-ending.

 I’m not sure exactly where my road leads now, but I definitely believe that God is present and loving.
 I know He is my judge, but also my Heavenly Father.
 He has me in the palm of His hand, and nothing can take me from that place….ever again.